Fred Couples wins Chubb Classic for 12th senior title

 Couples had three birdies on the front nine, and matched Jimenez's birdies on the par-4 14th and par-5 17th.
 Jimenez, a stroke ahead of playing partners Couples and Kevin Sutherland entering the round, shot a 71.
 The 53-year-old Spaniard bogeyed the par-4 18th.

+''He played very well, very solid, very nice,'' Jimenez said about Couples

 Jerry Kelly closed with a 66 to tie for third at 11 under in his senior debut.
 The three-time PGA Tour winner turned 50 in November.

-Jeff Sluman (68) and Canada's Rod Spittle (69) also were 11 under.
+''We learned a few things,'' Kelly said. ''You've got to go balls out all the time.
+I played a shot out of the rough to the right, smart like I should have, but that's not the way you play out here.''

 Sutherland followed his second-round 63 with a 73 to drop into a tie for sixth at 10 under with Bernhard Langer (69), Scott McCarron (67) and Jerry Smith (69).